 I have watched many travel movies, but these are the top 10 I love the most.

 The Way is about a father walking El Camindo de Santiago while dealing with the grief of losing his son.

 The movie is beautiful and very emotional, and it also strikes a chord since I, myself, have walked El Camino de Santiago.
 I think that it ultimately is a story that shows how unique and personal a travel experience can be for each one of us.

-This is the true story of the mountaineer Heinrich Harrer who travels in Asia and becomes a friend with Dalai Lama.
+This is the true story of the mountaineer Heinrich Harrer who travels in Asia and becomes friends with the Dalai Lama.

-This is a bio pic telling the story of Robyn Davidson, young woman who travels 1,700-mile trek across Australia.
+This is a bio pic telling the story of Robyn Davidson, a young woman who travels a 1,700-mile trek across Australia.

-Tracks is a movie about traveling as a form of getting to know yourself, challenging yourself, and finding peace in the same time.
-It is slow, but soulful film that I would recommend to all travel-addicts.
+Tracks is a movie about traveling as a form of getting to know yourself, challenging yourself, and finding peace at the same time.
+It is a slow, but soulful film that I would recommend to all travel-addicts.

 Wild is about a woman taking a journey across America on the Pacific Crest Trail.

 It is a beautiful story about healing and growth.
 It is about traveling as both a physical and mental experience of moving forward.